 Among young adults, upskilling was cited as the third most important benefit behind health insurance and disability coverage.
 If applied on a larger scale, upskilling could significantly boost economic growth and reduce wage inequality, noted Gallup’s Chief Economist Jonathan Rothwell.

-Additional studies have underscored the importance of upskilling programs in today’s workforce:
+Additional studies have underscored the importance of talent upskilling programs in today’s workforce:

 - According to a study by Monster, at the end of 2020, one-third of US employers said their workforce skills gap had increased over the previous year, while 80% reported difficulty filling openings because of that gap.